pratik28/Machine-Learning-GridDB-R/Machine-Learning-GridDB-R.md

     ![alttext](images/predicted-1.png "imagetooltip")

 We can assume that the predicted values are very good, as the graph we get for the predicted values clearly shows 3 different groups of points.
-So, our algorithm is able to remove the "noise"( i.e. the effect other co-morbid factors are inducing on longivity) , and clearly predict a range of life expectancy, based on the volume of smokig done.
+So, our algorithm is able to remove the "noise"( i.e. the effect other co-morbid factors are inducing on longevity) , and clearly predict a range of life expectancy, based on the volume of smoking done.

-**To Conclude,** we have demonstrated the capabilities of GridDB, a fast in-memory database that lends itself well for not only fast querying but also analytics.
+**To Conclude,** We have demonstrated the capabilities of GridDB, a fast in-memory database that lends itself well for not only fast querying but also analytics.
 GridDB can work with multiple languages and has data connectors for  most popular tools.
 Transitioning to GridDb is easy as it follows almost similar syntax as other database products.
 GridDB's fast query and analytics engine adds power and speed to your queries.
 GridDb's error messages are easy to understand, pin-pointed and give you a clear indication of where the trouble might be.